 5.6 On 10th April 2019 Cabinet resolved to close Pontllanfraith Leisure Centre and on 24th June 2019 the High Court quashed that decision.
-There were 5 grounds of the Judicial Review and the Court dismissed 4, but did rule that there was insufficient evidence that Cabinet had properly discharged its duty
+There were 5 grounds

-- under Section 149 of the Equality Act 2010.
-An Integrated Impact Assessment for this proposal has been undertaken, including full consideration of socioeconomic duty as highlighted at Section 7. below. - 5.7 A public consultation on the proposal that Pontllanfraith Leisure Centre remains closed was undertaken from Monday 20 November 2023 to Wednesday 3 January 2024.
+- 5.7 A public consultation on the proposal that Pontllanfraith Leisure Centre remains closed was undertaken from Monday 20 November 2023 to Wednesday 3 January 2024.
 The outcome of the consultation was presented to Housing and Environment Scrutiny Committee on 13th February 2024 and this, together with the comments from Scrutiny Committee were presented in a further report to Cabinet on 20th March 2024.
-Cabinet resolved that Pontllanfraith Leisure Centre would remain closed permanently and that use of the existing 3G pitch would cease once the 3G pitch at the new Centre for Vulnerable Learners is open for community use. - A legal challenge was brought against this decision of Cabinet on 6 Grounds.
-5.8 The Claimant only had to succeed on one of the six grounds for the decision to be quashed.
+Cabinet resolved that Pontllanfraith Leisure Centre would remain closed permanently and that use of the existing 3G pitch would cease once the 3G pitch at the new Centre for Vulnerable Learners is open for community use. - 5.8 A legal challenge was brought against this decision of Cabinet on 6 Grounds.
+The Claimant only had to succeed on one of the six grounds for the decision to be quashed.
 The Council conceded that one of the grounds relating to the treatment of a call-in request was more likely to succeed than fail and agreed that the decision challenged should be quashed on this ground only, while making no concession on the other grounds raised.
 The circumstances giving rise to the call-in challenge were that following the Cabinet decision a call-in request was submitted by a Member of Scrutiny Committee which was supported by 3 other Members.
 Subsequently, and after the time for requesting a call-in had expired, two of the Members withdrew their support for the call-in and the Council proceeded on the basis that no valid call-in request had been received.
 It was claimed that the call-in request had been validly made and should have been considered.
 As already stated, the Council conceded this ground was more likely to succeed than fail and so adopted a pragmatic approach to concede the claim and avoid the delay and cost of a contested hearing.
-As a result of the decision of Cabinet being quashed this report is presented to Scrutiny Committee for further consideration of the proposal that Pontllanfraith Leisure Centre remains close ahead of a further report to be presented to Cabinet for decision. - 5.9 The indoor leisure space at Pontllanfraith Leisure Centre was closed as a result of the UK national lockdown in March 2020 and, apart from some very limited use of the sports hall for a short period, has not re-opened for leisure use.
+As a result of the decision of Cabinet being quashed a report was presented to Scrutiny Committee for further consideration of the proposal that Pontllanfraith Leisure Centre remains closed ahead of this further report being presented to Cabinet for decision.
+The comments of Housing and Environment Scrutiny Committee are included at 10.5 below. - 5.9 The indoor leisure space at Pontllanfraith Leisure Centre was closed as a result of the UK national lockdown in March 2020 and, apart from some very limited use of the sports hall for a short period, has not re-opened for leisure use.
 Between September 2021 and June 2023, it was used by Aneurin Bevan University Health Board as a Mass Vaccination Centre to replace Newbridge Leisure Centre.
 All previous block bookings of the indoor sport and leisure space have relocated to other facilities across the county borough such as Oakdale Badminton Club at Islwyn High School for example. - 5.10 The Leisure Centre formerly operated as a shared joint-use site with the adjacent Pontllanfraith Comprehensive School which closed in 2016.
 Under the Sustainable Communities for Learning programme the Council is developing a Centre for Vulnerable Learners on the former school site.
-Due for completion in Autumn 2025 the new facility will accommodate between 80 120 pupils and will be equipped with high quality learning opportunities, indoor and outdoor sporting provision as well as access to first class support and will enable community use of the facilities outside of school hours.
-Demolition of the surplus school buildings is currently in progress.
+Due for completion in

+Autumn 2025 the new facility will accommodate between 80 - 120 pupils and will be equipped with high quality learning opportunities, indoor and outdoor sporting provision as well as access to first class support and will enable community use of the facilities outside of school hours.
 Artist's impressions of the Centre for Vulnerable Learners are included at Appendix 1.